airpwr/airpwr/README.md

 			Overrides 'pwr.json' package versions with the versions provided by the `Packages` parameter The package must be declared in the configuration file The package must not be expressed by a file URI

-		-DaysOld <Int32>
-			Use with the `remove` command to delete packages that have not been used within the specified period of days When this parameter is used, `Packages` must be empty

 		-Installed [<SwitchParameter>]
 			Use with the `list` command to enumerate the packages installed on the local machine